The Lord of the Rings: The Battle for Middle-earth: Campaign

 The good and evil forces of Middle-earth each have a campaign.
 They take place on an animated map of western Middle-earth, where each battle represents the defense/sacking of a territory.
 Armies and characters move on the map, and moving the cursor over them shows snippets of the movies (whereas battle cutscenes use the game engine).

 Some mandatory missions represent important events.
 Between these the player must take enough nearby territories in skirmish battles, variations on the theme of building a base and killing everyone.
 Each territory provides a permanent increase of power points, the unit limit, and/or a multiplier for acquired resources.
 Units, their upgrades and purchased powers also persist between battles.

 Good campaign

 The good campaign follows the story of the Lord of the Rings movies with an emphasis of traditional, scripted missions, from Moria to Lórien, the fight at Amon Hen, the Battle of the Hornburg, the Ents' conquest of Isengard, the siege of Osgiliath, Sam's search for Frodo in Shelob's lair, the Battle of the Pelennor Fields and the Black Gate.

 Evil campaign

-The evil campaign begins with Isengard's betrayal and then continues with Saruman's conquest of Rohan signified by the fall of Helm's Deep and the deaths of Theoden and Eomer.
+The evil campaign begins with Isengard's betrayal and then continues with Saruman's conquest of Rohan signified by the fall of Helm's Deep and the deaths of Théoden and Éomer.
 It then switches to Mordor's assault on Gondor and concludes with the successful destruction of Minas Tirith and total victory for Sauron.
 It provides an alternative storyline to the book and film.